suspect-devices/digithink/docs/rethinkeverything/sense/reconsidering-opnsense.md

 - https://henryleach.com/2025/04/vnet-jails-with-dhcp-on-freebsd/
 - https://www.amoradi.org/20210908201936.html

 The Henry Leach blog actually walked through starting and configuring the jail manually and then making it permanent.
-I followed th manual setup and was able to get a functioning dhcp server.
+I followed th manual setup and was able to get a functioning dhcp server but the network would not pass through its responses.

-YOU ARE HERE MAKING IT permanent.
+### other things I tried.

+Yesterday I tried to run up a vm with debian under bhyve.
+This felt like fighting too much of the restricted os and my initial vm did not run at all.

 ## Linkdump